-(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act.
-1956
+(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAC Accredited with 'A' Grade TIRUCHENGODE - 637 205 NAMAKKAL (Dt) TAMILNADU

 - Apply the concepts of services marketing in promoting services. - Examine the nature of services, and distinguish between products and services - Develop an understanding of the roles of relationship marketing and customer service - Appraise the nature and development of a services marketing strategy, delivery and promotion. - Recognize how services marketing principles can be used as a conceptual framework to help managers identify and solve marketing problems and service strategies.